 The Impact of Cognitive Stimulation and Nutritional Supplements on Early Childhood Development in Colombia

 Early childhood is a critical time for cognitive, social, and physical development.
 For children under the age of five, good nutrition and psychosocial stimulation—physical and emotional engagement—may be especially important for physical and neurological growth.
-Unfortunately, in developing countries, many children under five fail to reach their developmental potential, due to poverty and the often associated poor nutrition and lack of psychosocial stimulation.
-Previous research has shown that nutritional supplements early in life can increase a child’s income1 as an adult and that encouraging parents to play with their children more can promote greater emotional and intellectual development.2 Yet there is little evidence on how to successfully scale up early childhood development programs while maintaining impact and cost-effectiveness.
+Unfortunately, many children under five fail to reach their developmental potential, due to poverty and the often associated poor nutrition and lack of psychosocial stimulation.
+Previous research has shown that nutritional supplements early in life can increase a child’s income as an adult1 and that encouraging parents to play with their children more can promote greater emotional and intellectual development.2 Yet there is little evidence on how to successfully scale up early childhood development programs while maintaining impact and cost-effectiveness.
 To address this gap, researchers used the existing administrative capacity and community networks of a national cash transfer program in Colombia to evaluate the impact of a program that trained low-income mothers to provide their young children with psychosocial stimulation, micronutrients, or both.

 In Colombia, as in many other countries, children from low-income households often accumulate delays in cognition and language, which can be detected as early as twelve months of age.
 A 2014 study found that, by age three, the cognitive and language differences between children from middle- and low-income households in Colombia were as large as one standard deviation of a standardized score.
 In addition, 31 percent of children in the country’s lowest socioeconomic category were anemic, an indicator of malnutrition, in 2010.
 At baseline, in the comparison group in this study, 46 percent of children were anemic and 16 percent were stunted.

 Researchers tested two early childhood interventions that were implemented through the existing infrastructure of Colombia’s largest national welfare program, Familias en Acción.
 The program provides conditional cash transfers to the poorest 20 percent of Colombian households if their children attend school and regular health check-ups.
 To promote community participation, beneficiaries periodically elect representatives, “mother leaders,” who act as liaisons between them and local program officials.

 Researchers conducted a randomized evaluation to measure the impact of two early childhood development interventions on cognition and physical health, implemented through an existing national welfare program that could facilitate a cost-effective scale-up of these interventions.
 They randomly assigned 96 Familias en Acción municipalities near Bogotá to one of four groups: a psychosocial stimulation program, a micronutrient supplement program, both programs, or the comparison group.
 In each municipality, three mother leaders were randomly selected to administer the programs through home visits.
-Within each mother leader’s constituency (about 50 households), researchers randomly selected five families with children aged 12–24 months to participate in the study, for a total of 1,420 children.
+Within each mother leader’s constituency (about 50 households), researchers randomly selected five families with children aged 12–24 months to participate in the study, for a total of 1,419 children.

 The interventions began in 2010 and lasted 18 months.
 In municipalities assigned to the stimulation program, home visitors visited mothers every week and demonstrated appropriate play and learning activities for their children using low-cost or homemade toys, picture books, and form boards.
 In micronutrient municipalities, mother leaders distributed micronutrient supplements to households every two weeks and monitored their use.
 Municipalities in the third treatment group received both interventions.
 Home visitors were trained for several weeks by experienced social workers, who also provided home visitors with ongoing support and monitored their performance.
-Eighty-one percent of scheduled home visits were completed, and 73 percent of scheduled micronutrient supplements were recorded as having been distributed.
+81 percent of scheduled home visits were completed, and 73 percent of scheduled micronutrient supplements were recorded as having been distributed.